ala-obeidat/ObeTools/README.md

   - 5 => VATHelper: Calculate VAT taxes
   - 6 => FileHelper: Get information about files from content base64
   - 7 => NumberHelper: Convert number to words, also Round double ex: if x=2.55455444; so round(x,2) =>2.55
+  - 8 => Base1024Encoding: Encode and decode data using a custom base-1024 numeral system; particularly useful for compact encoding of large data using a diverse set of characters.